RossBrownPhD/RossBrownPhD.github.io/_posts/2018-09-16-NLP-nltk-cosine-similarity-to-compare-writing-style.md

 While this investigation had some interesting findings, there are more conceptually and methodologically robust ways to explore this area of inquiry, which I'll implement later.

-Cut and paste the link below to check out the Jupyter notebook for other results and the code.
+Copy and paste the link below to check out the Jupyter notebook for other results and the code.

 https://github.com/RossBrownPhD/Work_Samples_and_Resume/blob/master/08_NLP_nltk_and_vector_cosine_similarity_for_comparing_movie_reviewers_writing_style.ipynb